 Of course, there’s a little more to it than that.
 Here are some quick comparisons of secured and unsecured loans:

-Even as a homeowner, you do not have to secure every loan you apply for.
+Even as a homeowner, you don’t have to secure every loan you apply for.
 For example, if you need fast cash or a smaller loan amount, you may prefer the expedient application process of an unsecured loan.
 You could be approved in as little as 20 minutes.

 On the other hand, if you’re taking out a large loan, you may be more interested in getting the best possible interest rate and repayment options that work for you.
 In this case, a secured loan would meet your needs.